johnie/embedgithub/README.md

-# Embed Github
+# Embed GitHub

-> Simply embed Github Readme or any other markdown file to page or post
+> Simply embed GitHub Readme or any other markdown file to page or post

 ## Getting started